Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 monitor position changes over time

-It’s worth updating the list of competitors regularly, especially when the market changes or when your report results change.
+It’s worth updating your competitors list regularly, especially when the market changes or when report results change.

 you enter a new market